 What Injuries Can Happen To Your Thumbs?

-Any injury to any one of the thumbs that requires any type of treatment can be deemed as a thumb injury.
-The key point is that it must’ve been caused by somebody else, reported and treated by a doctor for a chance of a claim being successful.
+Any injury to any one of the thumbs that require any type of treatment can be deemed as a thumb injury.
+The key point is that it must have been caused by somebody else for a chance of a claim being successful.

 Common Causes Of Thumb Injuries

-There are many scenarios that lead to thumb injury claims and Advice.co.uk can help with any of them, but some of the more common reasons for injuries include:
+There are many scenarios that lead to thumb injury claims and Advice can help with any of them, but some of the more common reasons for injuries include:

 - Sporting injuries including ball sports and contact sports